Having both good customer service and high food quality is important.

 - Storage control means proper receiving, storage, movement, and labeling of your foods as they are moved around within your facility by your crew from the receiving doors to the customer's tables.
 If you don't control this at every touch point, you don't know what you initially received, what you use during prep, what you throw away, and what you end up with on the customer's plate/bowl.
 It's very easy to forget something in storage and they spoil, or over-trim or over-cut something in prep that results in your having smaller yield than you should have.

-- Inventory control is the accounting of what you have at any time.
+- Inventory control is the accounting of what you have in a given location at any time.
 With a system in place and proper, regular use of inventory control, you can identify problems and fix them early.
 Late identification of problem and slow implementation of fixes both contribute to higher food losses, and costs.

 The Bottom Line: You Should Know What Your Ingredients Really Cost You